gitalirathod06/BookingApplication/README.md

-# BookingApplication

-1 Movie and 1 plateform
+# BookingApplication for 1 Movie and 1 plateform